Gubi0609/uni-notes/Subjects/3. Semester/Industriel Datakommunikation/Exam/Network Layer.md

 - Translation for _local_ network (e.g. home network) [[07 - NetworkLayerDataPlane.pdf#page=44|L8 page 44]]
 - _All_ datagrams _leaving_ local network have _same_ single source NAT IP address [[07 - NetworkLayerDataPlane.pdf#page=44|L8 page 44]]
 	- Different source port numbers
-	- Datagrams with source or destination in this network have _a.b.c.d/x_ adress for source and destination (as usual)
+	- Datagrams with source or destination in this network have _a.b.c.d/x_ address for source and destination (as usual)
 - **Motivation:** Local network uses just _one_ IP address as far as outside world is concerned [[07 - NetworkLayerDataPlane.pdf#page=45|L8 page 45]]
 	- Range of addresses not needed from ISP.
 Just one IP address for all devices
 	- Can change addresses of devices in local network without notifying outside world